What Are Contextual Backlinks? (& How to Build Them)

 Now, not every backlink is treated equally.
 Most SEO agencies or experts highly recommend that you build high-quality links relevant to your business.
 Such backlinks have a much more significant impact on your SEO.

 But what exactly are contextual backlinks?
-How can you adjust your link building strategy to focus on them?
+Understanding the contextual backlinks meaning is crucial for effective SEO strategies.
+So, how can you adjust your link building strategy to focus on them?
 We wrote this guide to help get you started.

 Let’s get started.